kmsquire/julia_qsortbenchmarks/README.md

 - Each pivot element is not guaranteed to be placed in its proper position in the array after each pass
  - the algorithm may have to look at more elements than are necessary
-- The algorithm fails to complete without the insertion sort optimization, on an array out-of-bounds exception
+- The algorithm fails to complete without the insertion sort optimization.
+The ```i``` scan runs out of bounds when scanning small arrays
- - this isn't necessarily a big issue since insertion sort is invoked for small arrays in the standard library implementation
+ - this isn't necessarily a large issue since insertion sort is invoked for these small arrays in the standard library implementation

 As a quick example, let's look at Julia's pure Quicksort on array ```[4, 10, 11, 24, 9]```, without the insertion sort optimization ```hi-lo <= SMALL_THRESHOLD && return isort(v, lo, hi)```, and without the ```@inbounds``` macro.